saltstack/salt/doc/topics/cloud/vmware.rst

     so salt will be installed using the bootstrap script.
 If ``template: True`` or ``power_on: False`` is set, this field is ignored and salt will not be installed.

+``wait_for_ip_timeout``
+    When ``deploy: True``, this timeout determines the maximum time to wait for VMware tools to be installed on the virtual machine.
+If this timeout is reached, an attempt to determine the client's IP will be made by resolving the VM's name.
+By lowering this value a salt bootstrap can be fully automated for systems that are not built with VMware tools.
+Default is ``wait_for_ip_timeout: 1200``.

 ``customization``
     Specify whether the new virtual machine should be customized or not.
 If ``customization: False`` is set, the new virtual machine will not be customized.